 Drew Douglas or Lisa WahrmundCorporate Technology Communications(312) email@example.com@ctcomm.com

-TechRepublic is the leading online decision-support company developed exclusively for IT professionals by IT professionals.
-It was acquired by Gartner Group Inc. (NYSE: IT and ITB) in March 2000.
-With the Gartner relationship, TechRepublic provides its members with the largest and most comprehensive source of IT community, content, and research available anywhere.
-In August 2000, TechRepublic acquired ITRadar, the leading IT marketplace connecting buyers and sellers of information-technology services.
-TechRepublic’s services include IT industry news, analysis, columns, articles, downloads, career-management tips, forums, a job directory, a peer directory, a vendor directory, auctions, e-commerce offerings, event listings, and electronic newsletters.
+TechRepublic is the leading online destination developed exclusively for IT professionals by IT professionals.
+TechRepublic was acquired by Gartner Group, Inc. (NYSE: IT and ITB) in March 2000.
+With the Gartner relationship, TechRepublic provides its members the largest and most comprehensive source of IT community, content, and research available anywhere.
+Services include IT industry news, analysis, columns, articles, downloads, career-management tips, forums, job directory, peer directory, vendor directory, auctions, e-commerce offerings, event listings, and electronic newsletters.

 Content on TechRepublic.com is categorized by IT job segments.
-CIO Republic provides analysis and insight for an organization’s chief information officer, chief technology officer, and other IT executives; IT Consultant Republic features content specifically tailored to IT consultants; IT Manager Republic provides information and resources for IT managers; IT Support Republic assists help desk professionals; and NetAdmin Republic features content written specifically for network administrators.
+CIO Republic provides analysis and insight for an organization’s CIO, CTO, and other IT executives; IT Consultant Republic features content specifically tailored to today’s IT consultant; IT Manager Republic provides information and resources for IT managers; IT Support Republic’s solutions assist help desk professionals; IT Trainer Republic prepares IT trainers with a wealth of resources and advice; and NetAdmin Republic features content written specifically for network administrators.